mikeathan/nodeherder/README.md

 - do we need to unsubsribe from removed/renamed topic ??
 - Test new logic in RegisterBridge
 - backup automations
+- device lifetime optimization : check if automations or metrics is enabled for device before sending event

 ## Features